Thetechacker/vrss_converter/README.md

 # vrss_converter
-Score Coupons to Decimal converter (and viceversa)
+Score Coupons to Decimal converter (and viceversa) for Vib Ribbon (PS1)